 The area around the Onion Barn will get a makeover and the most frustrating problem on the lot will be addressed by plans approved by the Board of Selectmen on July 11.
-The work will be done by Town staff with existing resources.
+As much work as possible will be done by Town staff with existing resources.

 This has been a pet project of Selectman Stephan Grozinger, who briefed the Board on how the Onion Barn grounds can be more appealing, serve as a gathering place, and improve emergency response.